nearprotocol/stakewars/troubleshooting.md

 Which account did you authorize for use with NEAR Shell?
 Enter it here (if not redirected automatically):
 ```
-Near-shell generates an URL to automatically redirect to `http%3A%2F%2F127.0.0.1%3A5000`, generating the error if your near-shell is not running locally but on a remote server.
+Near-cli generates an URL to automatically redirect to `http%3A%2F%2F127.0.0.1%3A5000`, generating the error if your near-cli is not running locally but on a remote server.

 **Remediation**
 This error has no impact on a successful login.
-Simply return to the shell window, and type the username you want to use on near-shell in the propmt screen.
+Simply return to the shell window, and type the username you want to use on near-cli in the propmt screen.
 If successful, you should see a message similar to the one below:

 ```
 Enter it here (if not redirected automatically):